-Qualiservice’s guidelines on preparing, archiving and sharing qualitative research data are available here.
+Qualiservice’s guidelines on preparing, archiving and sharing qualitative research data are available below.

 Additional guidelines are currently being revised and will be published soon.
-If you have any questions or require more information, please contact us.
+If you have any questions or need more information, please do not hesitate to contact us.

 Guideline on the contextualization of qualitative research data

-The contextualization of primary research enables secondary users to get a better understanding of the research topic, the research design and the methods used in the primary research project.
+The contextualization of primary research enables secondary users to gain a better understanding of the research topic, the research design, and the methods used in the primary research project.
 Primary researchers can provide any materials for contextualization that they consider useful.
-The minimum requirement for the contextualization of research data at Qualiservice is a Study Report, which will get a persistent identifier (DOI).
-The study report – together with the metadata – functions as the showcase for your data and will be published.
+The minimum requirement for the contextualization of research data at Qualiservice is a study report, which will be assigned a persistent identifier (DOI).
+This study report, together with the metadata, serves to showcase your data and will be published internationally.

 Guideline on the anonymization of research data

-Qualiservice has developed an Anonymization concept that aims at replacing sensitive information with more abstract information.
-For example, names of localities will not simply be transformed into “city A” or “city B”, but to “location A – a middle-sized city in Southern Germany”.
+Qualiservice has developed an anonymization scheme that replaces sensitive information with more abstract information.
+For example, names of localities will not simply be transformed into “city A” or “city B” but to “location A – a mid-sized city in southern Germany.”
 The level of abstraction for anonymization depends on the study content.
-The aim is to anonymize sensitive pieces of information while still retaining relevant information for re-using the data.
+The aim is to anonymize sensitive information while retaining relevant detail for re-using the data to its fullest.

-To support the anonymization process, an anonymization tool will be available soon.
-The tool is currently revised in cooperation with Prof. Dr. med.
+To aid in the anonymization process, an anonymization tool will be made available soon.
+The tool is currently being revised in cooperation with Prof. Dr. med.
 Jürgen Pfeffer, Chair of Computational Social Science & Big Data at the Technical University of Munich, and will be provided to primary researchers.

-The guidelines for the anonymization of research data are currently still in a testing phase.
-Thus, we refer you to the anonymization concept of Qualiservice (in German).
+The guidelines for the anonymization of research data are currently still in development.
+In the meantime, please refer to the Qualiservice anonymization scheme (in German).